 They failed to see the WHY of a Messiah and chose to see the WHAT instead.
-They couldn’t possibly comprehend, in spite of the prophecies, that a Messiah came to be a sacrifice for the sins of the world and not a conqueror of Rome.
+They couldn’t possibly comprehend, in spite of the prophecies, that a Messiah came to be a suffering servant and not a conqueror of Rome.

 He just didn’t fit their mold.

 Who are the Pharisees today?
 They can be people who look at you and form opinions about your ministry or your calling because you fail to fit their “image”.

 The Pharisees had a picture of who the Messiah would be.
 A lowly carpenter?
 Joseph’s Son?
 How could THIS be the Messiah?
 He isn’t as lofty as we are!
 How on earth could we EVER dare worship a Messiah lower than we are?

 Who Are the Pharisees Today? – Modern Day Pharisees

 Well, we have modern day Pharisees in our own circles.
 We may even BE one (gasp!!).

 Do you ever look at someone God is using and think you could do it better or that you are more deserving?

 Do you ever look at someone’s church attendance and make judgments about their walk?

 Have you ever gotten offended because someone dared take your seat at church or synagogue or YOUR parking spot near the door to the lobby and now you have to walk?